 The Town of Stafford, Stafford Historical Society, and Connecticut State Historic Preservation Office (SHPO), invite residents to learn about a proposed National Register of Historic Places nomination in the Downtown-Hyde Park area.
 Stafford Springs has a wealth of historic resources, well-preserved architecture, and rich local history worthy of preservation.
 This project is funded by a Survey & Planning Grant administered by the State Historic Preservation Office (SHPO) of the Connecticut Department of Economic and Community Development (DECD).
 The target area has been shaped by more than 300 years of history and was identified in the 1992 Historic & Architectural Resources Survey.

-Community Information Meeting Flyer
+- Community Meeting Flyer

 - SHPO Survey & Planning Grant Application - Proposal for Funding

 - Request for Proposal Document - CFR-Consultant Services

 - National Register Fact Sheet - CFR-Consultant Services